-Section 5.5 You stay in the Initial Coverage Stage until your total drug costs for the year reach \$5,030
+Section 5.5 You stay in the Initial Coverage Stage until your out-of-pocket costs for the year reach \$2,000

-If you do not receive "Extra Help" to pay for your prescription drugs, you stay in the Initial Coverage Stage until the total amount for the prescription drugs you have filled reaches the \$5,030 limit for the Initial Coverage Stage.
+If you do not receive "Extra Help" to pay for your prescription drugs, you stay in the Initial Coverage Stage until your total out-of-pocket costs reach \$2,000.
 You then move on to the Catastrophic Coverage Stage.

 The Part D EOB that you receive will help you keep track of how much you, the plan, and any third parties have spent on your behalf during the year.
-Many people do not reach the \$5,030 limit in a year.
+Not all members will reach the \$2,000 out-of-pocket limit in a year.